Dr. Ryan Stewart, DO

 • Progresses slowly – gradual worsening over months to years

-• Fluctuates — symptoms vary with activity level, time of day, and hormonal changes
+• Fluctuates – symptoms change with activity level, time of day, and hormonal shifts

-Prolapse isn’t like cancer — it doesn’t spread or become dangerous.
-The question isn’t whether you need to treat it, but whether it’s bothering you enough to want treatment.
+Prolapse is not like cancer.
+It does not spread or become dangerous.
+The real question is whether it bothers you enough to want treatment.

-• Increasing bulge sensation — the most common symptom
+• A stronger bulge feeling, which is the most common symptom

-• Activity limitations — discomfort with exercise, walking, or standing
+• Discomfort with exercise, walking, or standing for long periods

 In very advanced, long-standing cases:

-• Exposed vaginal tissue can become dry, irritated, or develop ulceration
+• Exposed vaginal tissue can become dry, irritated, or develop sores

-• Severe prolapse can occasionally obstruct the ureters (tubes from kidneys to bladder)
+• Severe prolapse can occasionally block the ureters (the tubes from your kidneys to your bladder)

-These complications are uncommon and almost always occur with prolapse that has been very advanced for a long time.
+These problems are uncommon.
+They almost always happen only with prolapse that has been very advanced for a long time.

-The right time for treatment is when prolapse affects your quality of life.
-There is no medical timeline — the decision is based on your symptoms and preferences.
+The right time for treatment is when prolapse affects your daily life.
+There is no medical deadline.
+The decision depends on your symptoms and what matters to you.

-I see women who’ve had prolapse for 20 years and are doing fine with no treatment.
+I see women who have had prolapse for 20 years and are doing fine without treatment.
 I see others who want treatment right away.
 Both are reasonable.
-My role is to make sure you know your options and feel empowered to choose what’s right for you.
+My job is to help you understand your options so you can choose what feels right.

 ← Learn more about Pelvic Organ Prolapse